 There are two types of man buns — a full bun and a semi-bun, which can further be styled in many ways.
 The only requirement for a basic man bun is an elastic band.
 You can build up from there according to your preferences, using hair creams and wax for different levels of texture and shine.
 But just like the female bun, the no-fuss way to wear the man bun is — for a full bun first, gather all your hair and pull it on the top, on the crown of the head, or at the nape and tie into a single large bun.
 This is the ideal bun style for long hair.

 The semi-bun is best suited for someone who has medium length hair.
-Gather the hair on the top of the crown and pull it into a bun.
-This hair style is usually paired with shaved sides or a fade haircut.
+Gather the half of your hair on the top of the crown and pull it into a bun.
+This hair style can be paired with shaved sides or a fade haircut.
 In this case, put all your hair in a bun.